vert-x/vert-x.github.io/docs_md/gradle_dev.md

 In this guide we'll show you how to develop a Vert.x project using Gradle.

-# Fork and clone the template project
+# Clone the template project

 We provide a template [Gradle project](https://github.com/vert-x/vertx-gradle-template) which you can clone to get you started.